Multiplayer Nash Preference Optimization: Method

 \subsection{RLHF as Multiplayer Games}

-To extend the two-player preference optimization objective to a multiplayer setting $\{\pi_1,\pi_2,...,\pi_n\}$, we consider a framework where each policy seeks to maximize its average preference probability against all other policies while regularizing toward a reference policy.
-We present the formulation of multiplayer games under two distinct assumptions: \emph{(i)} the preference ranking assumption and \emph{(ii)} the general preference oracle.
+To extend the two-player preference optimization objective to a multiplayer setting $\{\pi_i\}_{i=1}^n$, we consider a framework where each policy seeks to maximize its average preference probability against all other policies while regularizing toward a reference policy.
+We first focus on the \emph{homogeneous multiplayer setting} where all players share the same preference oracle.
+This symmetric structure underpins our theoretical guarantees.

-\paragraph{Plackett-Luce Reward Learning Assumption.} To generalize the maximum-likelihood reward learning objective for the Bradley-Terry model to one-vs-many comparisons, we adopt the \emph{Plackett-Luce} framework.
-Specifically, we replace the pairwise logistic term $\log \sigma\left(R\left(x, y^{1}\right)-R\left(x, y^{2}\right)\right)$ with a \emph{softmax} over multiple alternatives, extending the Bradley-Terry model to accommodate listwise comparisons.
-This Plackett-Luce model~\citep{debreu1960individual,plackett1975analysis} maintains the interpretability of reward-based preferences while scaling to more complex decision-making scenarios.
-Formally, given a learned reward function $r(x, y)$ and a dataset $\mathcal{D}$ containing tuples $\left(x, \left\{y^1, y^2, \ldots, y^k\right\}\right)$, where $\left\{y^1, y^2, \ldots, y^k\right\}$ are a pool of $k$ to-be-ranked items, the probability that $y^i$ is preferred over the remaining pool of entities $\left\{y^j\right\}_{j\neq i}$ under the Plackett-Luce model is:
+\paragraph{Plackett--Luce Reward Learning Assumption.} To generalize the maximum-likelihood reward learning objective for the Bradley--Terry model to one-vs-many comparisons, we adopt the \emph{Plackett--Luce} framework.
+Specifically, we replace the pairwise logistic term $\log \sigma\left(R\left(x, y^{1}\right)-R\left(x, y^{2}\right)\right)$ with a \emph{softmax} over multiple alternatives, extending the Bradley--Terry model to accommodate listwise comparisons.
+This Plackett--Luce model~\citep{debreu1960individual,plackett1975analysis} maintains the interpretability of reward-based preferences while scaling to more complex decision-making scenarios.
+Formally, given a learned reward function $R(x, y)$ and a dataset $\mathcal{D}$ containing tuples $\left(x, \left\{y^1, y^2, \ldots, y^k\right\}\right)$, where $\left\{y^1, y^2, \ldots, y^k\right\}$ is a pool of $k$ to-be-ranked items, the probability that $y^i$ is preferred over the remaining pool of entities $\left\{y^j\right\}_{j\neq i}$ under the Plackett--Luce model is: